IMS Global Learning Consortium (IMS) Board Member Participation

 - Contributions to and leadership of IMS activities (e.g., service on committees and working groups, initiative leadership, as well as speaking and written contributions), including future commitments;

-- Financial support for IMS sponsorships and initiatives for the benefit of all members and the public;
+- Resource and/or financial support, including sponsorships, for IMS programs for the benefit of all members and the public worldwide;

-- Global experience and perspectives in educational technology;
+- Global experience and perspectives in educational leadership and educational technology;

-- Experience assessing and administering non-profit organization finances for organizations similar to IMS.
+- Experience assessing and administering non-profit organizations similar to IMS.

 APPENDIX A: IMS GLOBAL BOARD OF DIRECTORS CONFLICT OF INTEREST POLICY